Skip to main content

 You are here: Home --> Middle East --> Syria

-In Syria, a country in western Asia, the climate is Mediterranean on the coast, with mild, rainy winters and hot, sunny summers, while it is arid subtropical in the vast inland areas, with moderately cold winters and scorching, sunny summers.
-Summer is sunny throughout the country, but the air is humid on the coast and dry in the rest of the country.
+In Syria, a country in western Asia, the climate is Mediterranean on the coast, with mild, rainy winters and hot, sunny summers, while it is temperate arid or semi-arid in the vast inland areas, with relatively cold winters and very hot, sunny summers.
+Therefore, the summer is sunny throughout the country, but the air is humid on the coast and dry in the rest of the country.

 In winter, cold spells from Russia can occur, affecting mainly inland areas.